cortsf/superseeded_by_quterofi/README.md

 config.source('./python/searchengines.py')
 ```

+Note: Qutesearch (the program) won't be able to read github repos declared as [described in this readme](#github-repos-search-engines-and-quickmarks).

 # Github repos (search engines and quickmarks)
 - Replace `path/to/set_gh_quickmark.sh` if you want `gh.alias` quickmarks.
 This (bash) script should be rewriten in python but I don't use this stuff anymore and I won't do it.
 - RESTART AFTER SOURCING ANY CHANGES ON 'github_repos'.